juroberttyb/blog/src/notification_api.md

 " src="./img/query_loop.png"></img>

-### Iteration 1, improve sql query which removes worst case scenario
+## Removes Worst-Case

-1) From the above trace structure, there is one more bottleneck which need to be dealt with, which is <b>store.me.getmynotifs</b>, a heavy sql query.
+There is one more bottleneck which we could improve, as we could see <b>store.me.getmynotifs</b> is a heavy sql query.

 ##### notification list query
 ```